vasillieux/escaped/README.md

 ## Gitsens

-What is?
-Semantic scanner for thousands of github repository
+**What is**?
+Semantic scanner for thousands of (git-) github repositories on leaing sensitive information.

+**The flow**:
-Parsing repositories with filters for *blobs*:
+1. Parsing repositories
+2. Checking deleted/history data with filters (**blobs** data)
     - Codebase languages ( contains `.html, .py, .rs, .json, .sol` )
     - Codebase configuration files (`docker-compose.yaml`, `.env`, `.k8s`, '.js', `.py`)
     - Generic binary files
         - Compiled .exe with patched secrets
         - `.pyc` and others language-specific precompiled/cache

-Simply, for each of the blob filetype we have to run different regexp parsers
+3. Simply, for each of the blob filetype we have to run different regexp parsers + trufflehog.

 ## Installation (No DOCKER)

 ### Prerequirements
 - Trufflehog
 - GH (Github-CLI)
+    - You need to setup your GH cli before run the program.

 Then run with python 3.12
 - `pip install -r requirements.txt`

-## Using GH
+## Using GH, to locate the repositories you want to parse.

 ### Solidity projects with "hardhat"
 - `gh search repos --limit 500 --json fullName --jq '.[].fullName' 'hardhat language:Solidity' > hardhat_solidity_repos.txt`